 For further information please download our bonfire leaflet.

 Alternatives to bonfires

-Consider composting, recycling, or taking your waste to a household waste site such.
-There are two available in York:
+Consider composting, recycling, or taking your waste to a Household Waste and Recycling Centre (HWRC) such as the two available in York:

 Burning of commercial or trade waste is not allowed on any site, without permission from the Environment Agency.
 Businesses have a legal obligation to dispose of waste in a proper manner and may be prosecuted for failing to do so.